Controlling Industrial Water Systems Legionella

 It’s important for building managers to stay aware of new standards and updates to existing standards.
 But this can be a moving target.
 Many ASHRAE standards are updated every few years.
 Some standards are on continuous maintenance and are continuously updated through addenda.

-Working with a professional water treater, developing a water safety team and a water management plan, are all critical steps to protect your facility and the people inside.
-The CDC recommends following this outline for Developing a Legionella Water Management Program:
+Working with a professional water treater, developing a water safety team, and a water management plan are all critical steps to protect your facility and the people inside.
+The CDC recommends following this outline for developing a Legionella Water Management Program:

 1. Establish a water management program team